 Gastric Digestion Simulation and Cell Integrity Analysis

-For the gastric digestions simulation, weigh 100 milligrams of the finely ground freeze-dried red beet leaves [1] and re-suspend it in 6 milliliters of PBS [2].
+For the gastric digestion simulation, weigh 100 milligrams of the finely ground freeze-dried red beet leaves [1] and re-suspend it in 6 milliliters of PBS [2].
 Use 6 molar hydrochloric acid to adjust the sample pH to 2 [3].

 MED: Talent weighs the ground freeze-dried red beet leaves.